official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-1.md

 359. Sir David’s report of the discussions for Mr Blair was not sent to anyone outside No.10.

-162 Manuscript comment Blair on Minute Manning to Prime Minister, 6 December 2001, ‘Meeting with Condi Rice: Iraq and Phase 2’.
+[^162]: Manuscript comment Blair on Minute Manning to Prime Minister, 6 December 2001, ‘Meeting with
-163 Letter Manning to McDonald, 7 December 2001, ‘The War Against Terrorism: The Second Phase’.
+[^163]: Letter Manning to McDonald, 7 December 2001, ‘The War Against Terrorism: The Second Phase’.

 371

-360. Mr Jonathan Powell told the Inquiry that when Sir David Manning returned from Washington, he had reported that Dr Rice had assured him that the Administration had “no immediate plans for action in Iraq”.164
+360. Mr Jonathan Powell told the Inquiry that when Sir David Manning returned from Washington, he had reported that Dr Rice had assured him that the Administration had “no immediate plans for action in Iraq”.[^164]

 361. In a minute on 10 December, the FCO Counter-Terrorism Policy Department (CTPD) stated:

-“We have dropped plans to produce a paper on … Iraq, as our objectives there are better pursued in different ways.”165
+“We have dropped plans to produce a paper on … Iraq, as our objectives there are better pursued in different ways.”[^165]

-362. In a meeting with Secretary Powell in London on 11 December, Mr Blair repeated his view that “we needed a clever strategy to deal with Saddam”; and identified the important consequences of success in Afghanistan.166
+362. In a meeting with Secretary Powell in London on 11 December, Mr Blair repeated his view that “we needed a clever strategy to deal with Saddam”; and identified the important consequences of success in Afghanistan.[^166]

-363. Mr Blair and President Bush spoke on 11 December but there is no mention of Iraq or Phase 2 of the war on terrorism in the record of the discussion.167
+363. Mr Blair and President Bush spoke on 11 December but there is no mention of Iraq or Phase 2 of the war on terrorism in the record of the discussion.[^167]

 364. Asked what he had said to President Bush, Mr Blair replied: